alisabedard/batwarn/README.md

 to quickly restore normal gamma when power is restored.

 ## Requirements
-batwarn requires the linux sysfs interface, the battery and ac ACPI modules, and libXxf86vm.
+batwarn requires the sysfs interface, the battery and ac ACPI modules, and libXxf86vm.
 Accessed interfaces and trip percentages can be set in config.h.
+The battery status is polled using a relatively simple method of text file access, so any system providing AC adapter and battery percentage in a text file can be made to work with batwarn with some minor modifications.
+If you port batwarn to a non-Linux system, please provide patches.

-Copyright 2015, Jeffrey E. Bedard
+Copyright 2015-2017, Jeffrey E. Bedard